cmusphinx/pocketsphinx/README.md

 ------------------------------------------------------------------------------

-We now use CMake for building, which should give reasonable results across Linux, MacOS and Windows.
+We now use CMake for building, which should give reasonable results across Linux and Windows.
+Not certain about Mac OS X because I don't have one of those.
 In addition, the audio library, which never really built or worked correctly on any platform at all, has simply been removed.

 There is no longer any dependency on SphinxBase, because there is no reason for SphinxBase to exist.
 You can just link against the